Explore Our Impactful Work in Sabah | Hopes Malaysia

 Many rural bridges are decades-old and are constructed from aging wooden planks and weak, basic materials.
 Over time, severe weather deteriorates these simple structures to become safety hazards for their users.
 This poses great risks to the daily users’ lives, especially for children walking to-and-fro school and farmers traveling to their fields.

-Our NGO identifies unsafe rural bridges and restores their safety with the communities, having improved accessibility for 4,500 rural Sabahans.
+We identify unsafe rural bridges and restores their safety with the communities, having improved accessibility for 4,500 rural Sabahans.
 Using recycled tires as a sustainable alternative to wooden planks, we reinforce the structures for greater durability and long-term reliability, ensuring safer access for villagers while promoting lasting sustainability and reducing waste.

 Rural villagers working together to repair their community's bridge